-Raven Conspiracy is a mobile platform runner I have been working on for the past few years with a few industry colleagues in our free time.
+Raven Conspiracy is a mobile platform runner I worked on with a few industry colleagues in our free time.
 It consists of a game designer, Unity programmer, sound designer, and myself as artist/animator tackling every form of artwork needed across the title.
 Available now on iOS and Android, we hope to show our abilities as a team to further develop future products.

 Both heroes and enemies have the appearance of bird characters to compliment each other and provide a story element.